billyjbryant/billyjbryant/README.md

-# Hi, I'm Billy!
+# 👋 Hi, I'm Billy!

-## About Me!
+## 🧔 About Me!

-> I'm a self proclaimed foodie, I love cooking in my free time and trying out new recipes.
-My Instagram is a mixture of Food, Tech, Cars and Memes!
-My GitHub commits will lead you to believe I do nothing, maybe I should work on that.
-Most of my contributions are in private repos or published to internal repos at work.
-I'm part of a small start-up, called TotiLight, that builds light based art installations for galleries and public displays, its amazing and challenging work that I enjoy!
-Until 2018, I had lived in Louisville, KY for 11 years, prior to that I lived in Birmingham, AL. I moved to Seattle, WA in September of 2018 to take on an exciting new role with [AWS](https://aws.amazon.com/), but I recently took on a new opportunity with [Mapbox](https://www.mapbox.com/).
-I'm married to the love of my life, Sonya; together, we have two cats, who despite our best efforts are absolutely our babies.
-I'm always willing to share knowledge and dying to learn something new every day.
-If you want to reach out, please do, I'm pretty much an open book, ask me anything!
+> Hello there!
+I'm a techie with a serious love for food and innovation.
+You'll find a blend of tech, food, cars, and memes if you scroll through my Instagram.
+My GitHub may look quiet, but that's because my contributions are mostly in the shadows—private and internal repos, that is.
+>
+> Born and raised in Birmingham, AL, I cut my teeth and launched my career in Louisville, KY before heading west to Seattle in 2018.
+I initially joined the ranks at [AWS](https://aws.amazon.com/) and have recently shifted gears to take on a new role at [Mapbox](https://www.mapbox.com/).
+>
+> Beyond the 9-to-5, I'm a co-founder at [TotiLight](https://totilight.io/), a startup that crafts light-based art installations.
+It's as cool as it sounds, trust me.
+>
+> In 2022, I got married to the love of my life, Sonya.
+We're also proud parents to two cats (that have us wrapped around their little paws), and five bustling aquariums stocked with an amazing assortment of freshwater fish.
+Always up for sharing insights and eternally hungry to learn, feel free to reach out—I'm an open book.

 ## 📈 My GitHub Stats